 We are here for you if you need any assistance in your studies: We can help with topics such as filing formal complaints on exams where there have been mistakes.
 Furthermore we can consult you on other study related questions: There is always an open ear for you.
-You can find our office directly next to the main entrance of the UAS at the location Wohlmutstraße (beneath the blue FHV sign).
+You can find our office directly next to the main entrance of the UAS at the location Wohlmutstraße (beneath the orange FHV sign).

-Information about the exams during the Corona-semester
+Information about the exams during the Corona-semester (currently not relevant)

 The basic tenor of the entire examination regulations during Corona is: flexibility for the lecturers with avoidance of additional work for students, preservation of rights and deadlines as well as a consistent changeover to online formats.
 The entire examination regulations are available on Moodle under “General Courses” – we have summarised the most important changes for you.